flashbook/flashbot/README.md

 The server processes market data as it's being ingested and provides all kinds of interesting data and aggregations via a GraphQL endpoint.

-Visit `http://localhost:9020/graphiql` to interactively explore and query the Flashbot GraphQL API.
+Visit `http://localhost:9020/graphiql` in a browser to interactively explore and query the Flashbot GraphQL API.

 ### Connect from Java or Python
 We can use the Flashbot Python client library and a Jupyter notebook to start exporing our data.